 An archaeological site that served as the society heart and the administrative core of the city of Thessaloniki during the Roman period.

 The Roman Agora of Thessaloniki is located in the northern part of Aristotelous Square.
-It was unknown and covered until 1966 when the excavations prior to the erection of the Courthouse of Thessaloniki started.
+It was unknown and covered with soil until 1966 when the excavations prior to the erection of the Courthouse of Thessaloniki started.
 By the time the first ruins were discovered the courthouse project was scrapped and the efforts for the restoration of the unique monumental complex were started instead.

 Looking for a hotel near «Roman Agora of Thessaloniki»?

 Useful information about «Roman Agora of Thessaloniki»

 Looking for a hotel near by?